DoriaSummer/dlf/README.md

 The data in this assignment is obtained by using pytorch built-in function torchvision.datasets.CIFAR10.

-# Assignment 3: Assignment 3: Recurrent Neural Networks for Stock Price Prediction
+# Assignment 3: Recurrent Neural Networks for Stock Price Prediction

 ## Task